West Parley Volunteer Awards 2012

 Parish Council Chairman Richard Heaslip said "The sheer scale of the local support we get shows the pride residents have in our historic village and how much they wish to be involved in local issues.
 We also get considerable support from some of our local businesses."

-If you want to get involved and have some great fun helping out in your community, please contact contact Alan Macdonald 01202 571349, or visit our volunteers page for all the details.
+If you want to get involved and have some great fun helping out in your community, please contact contact Alan Macdonald 01202 571349, or visit our volunteers webpage for all the details.